-The Telecommunications Business Act sets certain obligations with respect to telecommunications licensees.
+The Telecommunications Business Act imposes certain obligations on telecommunications licensees.
 Through this regulatory framework, telecommunications licensees are obligated to comply with rules set by the NBTC.
 Pursuant to regulations under this Act, telecommunications licensees are obligated to retain certain data on service users, to store it according to regulations for certain periods of time, and to provide such data to the Office of the NBTC, on request, for the purpose of supervision of the telecommunications business by the NBTC and the Office of the NBTC.
-While there are presently no regulations requiring back doors for easy government access to communications (whether in transit or stored), there is already legal framework in place by which such requirements could be instituted.
+While there are presently no regulations explicitly requiring standing 'back doors' for easy government access to communications (whether in transit or stored), regulatory framework would accommodate the imposition of such a requirement.